thegetty/quire-docs/content/documentation-v1/getting-started.md

 abstract: "Dive in to creating your first Quire publication"
 ---

-Before getting started, make sure you have [installed Quire](/documentation/install-uninstall/) and downloaded a {{< q-def "text editor" >}}.
-We recommend reviewing the [*Quire Basics Tutorial*](/learn/tutorial/).
-This beginner's guide is a step-by-step introduction to the fundamentals of Quire.
+Before getting started, make sure you have [installed Quire](/documentation/install-uninstall/) and downloaded a freely available {{< q-def "text editor" >}}.
+We also recommend reviewing the [*Quire Basics Tutorial*](/learn/tutorial/), a step-by-step introduction to the fundamentals of Quire.

 ## Start a New Project

 To create a new project run the `quire new` command.
-You can learn more about various commands in the [*Quire Commands*](/documentation/quire-commands) section of our guide.
+You can learn more about various commands in the [*Quire Commands*](/documentation/quire-commands) section of this guide.
 Open your {{< q-def "command-line shell" >}} and copy and paste the text below, replacing `my-project` with what you would like your project folder to be called.
 (Don’t use spaces or special characters in your project name, and lowercase is recommended.)

 ```tx
 quire new my-project